How to Leverage Home Equity to Pay Off Student Debt

 • You may be able to get a better rate.
 Securing a lower interest rate is potentially the most appealing reason to use the equity in your home to pay off student loans.
 As part of your decision-making process, consider reviewing mortgage options at a few different lenders.
 While reviewing rate quotes from each lender, do the math to determine if paying off student loans with home equity will truly reduce the amount of money you spend in interest.
 If there are any fees or prepayment penalties, make sure to factor those in.
 Keep in mind this isn’t the only way to get a better rate either — another option to explore is student loan refinancing.

 • You may get more time to pay off your loan.
 When making your decision, also take into account the length of the mortgage term.
-The standard repayment plan for student loans has a 10-year term, unless you have already consolidated them, in which case you could have a term of up to 25 years.
+The standard repayment plan for student loans is a 10-year term, unless you have already consolidated them, in which case you could have a term of up to 25 years.
 With a mortgage, term lengths can be as long as 30 years.
 Just keep in mind that while repaying your debt over a longer time period could lower monthly payments, it may also mean you pay more in interest over the life of the loan.

 • You can streamline your payments.
 Another benefit is reducing the number of monthly payments you need to keep track of.
 Instead of paying your mortgage and each of your student loans, those bills will get consolidated into a single payment.
 Streamlining your payments could help you stay on top of your payments and make your finances a little bit easier to manage.